310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% endbubble %}

 {% bubble Shinobu %}
 <th>(This voice sounds like Suou-kun.
-Hmm, I see — it seems like he’s here to return a book.)
+Hmm, I see — it seems like he’s here to return a book.)</th>

-<th>(I feel awkward staying hidden, but this doesn’t seem to be the right mood for a conversation, so I’ll stay still and wait until he leaves.)
+<th>(I feel awkward staying hidden, but this doesn’t seem to be the right mood for a conversation, so I’ll stay still and wait until he leaves.)</th>

 <th>(…Wahhh!?
 Oh no, I left my box on the floor!
 If he discovers it, he’ll immediately find it suspicious.
-I must quickly retrieve it—)
+I must quickly retrieve it—)</th>

-<th>(Slowly reach out your hand… Little by little…)
+<th>(Slowly reach out your hand… Little by little…)</th>
 {% endbubble %}

 {% bubble Tsukasa %}